About JIGSAW ThornburyOur Background

 Founder and CEO

-It’s been 5 short years since I decided to set up a support group in a church hall for parents who were in a similar situation of having children with additional needs; that was really all I had planned, honest!
+It feels such a short time since I decided to set up a support group in a church hall for parents who were in a similar situation of having children with additional needs in 2013; that was really all I had planned, honest!
 In my former life I had been a children’s nurse and cared for many children with additional needs and disabilities, so I thought I knew what it would be like when I became such a parent!
 How wrong I was!
 It can be a lonely rollercoaster ride with no option to get off!
 (A bit like setting up a charity really 😉!)

 Support & Activities Manager